Gum Disease in Children

 Making sure your child is properly brushing and flossing can be a challenge, but it’s well worth the effort.
 The risks of poor oral health aren’t limited to cavities.
 When plaque is not adequately removed from the gumline, bacterial growth can lead to gum disease, also called periodontal disease.

 Poor oral care isn’t the only culprit, though.
-Even if your children practice great oral hygiene, they could still develop gum disease, and in extreme cases, a consultation with a dental experienced in gum disease might be required.
+Even if your children practice great oral hygiene, they could still develop gum disease, and in extreme cases, a consultation with a dentist experienced in gum disease might be required.
 Learn more by taking a look below at our answers to some of the most frequently asked questions about children and periodontal disease.

 What causes gum disease in children besides poor dental care?